recognizegroup/recognize-release-action/README.md

 # Recognize Release Action

-This actions acts as a utility to draft releases based on deployments.
-It can create GitHub Releases based on the branch it was started from, and generate a report of the JIRA-tickets that are affected by the release.
+This action can be used to annotate commits with additional release information.
+When triggering the action on deployment to an environment, this action will automatically detect the changes between the current and previous deployment and will find the tickets that have been mentioned in the commit message.
+A check will be added to the commit.

 ## Example
 ```yaml